 - Shootings: Firearms were the leading cause of death for police officers in the last decade, according to data from the National Law Enforcement Officers Memorial Fund.

-- Traffic accidents: Traffic accidents are second on the list, as police officers are often involved in high-speed chases.
+- Traffic accidents: Traffic accidents are third on the list, as police officers are often involved in high-speed chases.
 Many spend much of their days on the highway in their patrol cars, as well, and more time on the road means more potential vehicular accidents.

 Because you risk your life more than the average person, protecting your family with life insurance is crucial.